 - If you need to rent a car do it through Enterprise.
 I find them the most reliable and mostly the cheapest.
 Sign up on their website to receive regular coupons to bring that price down and don’t forget to read my post on car rental hidden costs to save even further.

 - For accommodation I highly recommend AirBnB.
 Airbnb is an online service that matches people seeking vacation rentals and other short-term accommodations globally with locals with rooms to rent.
 It’s fun, cheaper than hotels, you can be very selective on location (not restricted by hotels location), meet interesting people and live like a local.
-It works really well in big cities like New York, San Francisco, Los Angeles, etc. We only use AirBnB now when travelling.
+It works really well in big cities like New York, San Francisco, Los Angeles, etc. We only use AirBnB now when travelling because we can usually find a good discount for airbnb.
 Why spend big $$$ on a hotel when all you need is a place to sleep and store your luggage.
 Use the money you save to buy some fashion!

 - Americans drive fast on freeways that stretch up to 5 lanes each way.
 Get ready.
 Either hire a GPS or bring your own so you’re not slowing traffic down.
 As long as you’re not doing anything dangerous on the road you will be fine to keep up with the communal speed limit.
 I’ve seen police sway across all lanes to slow traffic down when it gets too fast.